shortice/SDL-Jni/README.md

 # SDL-Jni

+⚠️ Article in the link of this repository written in Russian.
+And screenshot the same.

 Sample code how use JNI in SDL3.
 This code implement the simple notification API for SDL (including Android API 26+ and new notification permission).